 Read Around Lacey: Young readers in grades K-5 visit local businesses, where they practice their reading skills and discover the role literacy plays in everyday life.

-Featured Author Visit: Each February, LLTR culminates in a visit from a distinguished children’s author, who engages with students through school assemblies and a major public event.
+Featured Author Visit: Lacey Loves to Read culminates in a visit from a distinguished children’s author, who engages with students through school assemblies and a major public event.
 At the heart of LLTR is the belief that every child should see themselves reflected in the stories they read and the authors they meet.
 The program brings diverse authors to Lacey, ensuring that young readers can see writers with different backgrounds and lived experiences.
-This year, the program welcomed Varian Johnson, the award-winning author of The Parker Inheritance, The Great Greene Heist, and the graphic novel Twins.
+This year, the program welcomed Renée Watson, the award-winning author of Piecing Me Together, Black Girl You Are Atlas, and the 2026 Newbery Medal Winner, All the Blues in the Sky, among many other titles.

-Providing these young artists and writers with a platform to share their work publicly is about more than just recognition—it’s about helping them develop confidence, find their voice, and gain valuable public speaking experience.
+Providing these young artists and writers with a platform to share their work publicly is about more than just recognition, it’s about helping them develop confidence, find their voice, and gain valuable public speaking experience.
 Many attendees have shared that these heartfelt acceptance speeches are one of the highlights of the entire LLTR program.

 For more information about Lacey Loves to Read and to view past featured authors, visit Lacey Loves to Read.